compsult/MenuOptions/README.md

 4. has a Custom Select control that enables 1 click data entry

-5. has a clear button can be added to a Custom Select control box with one parameter
+5. Custom Select control has optional clear button for quick clearing of input

 6. code base - 7k minified